pallaviborwake/java-challenge/README.md

     >> {<br>
          "token": <br>
           "eyJhbGciOiJIUzUxMiJ9.eyJzdWIiOiJheGFVc2VyIiwiUm9sZXMiOlsiUk9MRV9VU0VSIiwiUk9MRV9BRE1JTiJdLCJleHAiOjE2ODc2MTkzNzgsIml<br>
-           hdCI6MTY4NzYwMTM3OH0.kPWMIPW_ifc-p2CnNqOfSiLnDTrn2L7MJcVFll05xd-ZuWwii9yI2S7JXArV3Tytg-kMN-2c0bJqDBIg2vh4AA",
+           hdCI6MTY4NzYwMTM3OH0.kPWMIPW_ifc-p2CnNqOfSiLnDTrn2L7MJcVFll05xd-ZuWwii9yI2S7JXArV3Tytg-kMN-2c0bJqDBIg2vh4AA",<br>
        "username": "axaUser",<br>
        "role": "ROLE_ADMIN"<br>
      }<br>
+     #### Step 2:Access other api
      - Add token in the Authorization header for accessing all APIs as following(Example)
       >>Bearer eyJhbGciOiJIUzUxMiJ9.eyJzdWIiOiJheGFVc2VyIiwiUm9sZXMiOlsiUk9MRV9VU0VSIiwiUk9MR<br>
           V9BRE1JTiJdLCJleHAiOjE2ODc2MDI3NzIsImlhdCI6MTY4NzU4NDc3Mn0.XHDf95OpoR_i_wWpdS0CgG-<br>
          QfabMuhd7nOT83ZQ67BYSHn0ERo1oJ8tVtXuZNtOqaUJAuaiKfi9YVT7vyVlSmw<br>

+     >>Note
-   **Note :1)Do not forget to add "Bearer" before token to access api<br>
+          1)Do not forget to add "Bearer" before token to access api<br>
-           2)In  employee endpoints ignore the value of id while creating,updating
+          2)In  employee endpoints ignore the value of id while creating,updating<br>

-####TestCase Run
+    ### How to run Testcase
+     >> To Run TestCasein 2 way<br>
-- Run `mvn clean test` for starting the testcase
+      1) Run with  `mvn test`  for starting the testcase <br>
+      2) OR Run with  `mvn install` <br>
+         *** Note:If got build error wile running testcase please build path.Maven Dependencies checkbox is checked or not.,br.

      #### Your experience in Java
     - I have 3 years experience in Java and I started to use Spring Boot from last year
     - Using Spring Boot i have devlope API also write JUnit for the devlope api.
     - Use sonarQube to maintain code quality and covergae.